rmcanany/SolidEdgeStorekeeper/Readme.md

   <img src="media/tree_search.png">
 </p>

 For items like fasteners, use **Tree Search**.
-Navigate to the desired item, right-click and select `Add to assembly`.
-If the item is already in your library, it is added to the assembly and the `Place Part` command is activated.
-If not, it creates the new part, saves it to the library, then proceeds as above.
+Navigate to the desired item, right-click and choose an action.
+If the part is not already in the library, the program creates it and saves it in the library.
+The possible actions are:

+- `Add to assembly`  Adds the part to the assembly and activates the `Place part` command.
+- `Replace selected`  Replaces a selected part in the assembly.
+- `Replace all`  Replaces all occurrences of a selected part in the assembly.

 <p align="center">
   <img src="media/property_search.png">